gerbera/gerbera/README.Docker.md

 able to access the container from the docker host with this method by default.

 # Transcoding Tools
-Transcoding tools are made available in a separate image with the `-transcoding` suffix. e.g. `gerbera/gerbera:3.0.0-transcoding`.
-Includes tools such as ffmpeg and vlc.
+Transcoding tools are made available in a separate image with the `-transcoding` suffix, e.g. `gerbera/gerbera:3.0.0-transcoding`.
+It includes tools such as ffmpeg and vlc.

+# Debug build
+A full debug build is available as separate image whit the `-debug` suffix, e.g. `gerbera/gerbera:3.0.0-debug`.
+It is building most libraries and tools based on the latest supported versions.

 # Examples